 Cybersecurity – Responsible for communicating Cybersecurity Incidents.

 24x7 Control or Operations Center (24x7) – Responsible for operational communications.
 Shall have sufficient authority to commit and bind the entity.
 The Market Participant must provide a 24x7 phone number for the operations desk in a manner that reasonably assures continuous communication with ERCOT and is not affected by private branch exchange (PBX) features such as automatic transfer or roll to voice mail.
-(Qualified Scheduling Entities (QSEs), sub-QSEs, Transmission Service Providers (TSPs))
+(Qualified Scheduling Entities (QSEs) that are Wide Area Network (WAN) Participants, sub-QSEs that are WAN Participants, Transmission Service Providers (TSPs))

 Compliance – Responsible for compliance related issues.
 (QSEs, Sub-QSEs, Resource Entities (“REs”), TSPs, Distribution Service Providers (DSPs))